Dr. Patel

 Gum recession is commonly caused by the following:

-- Aggressive brushing: Brushing too hard can cause gums to become inflamed, which over time can result in gum recession
+- Aggressive brushing: Brushing too hard can cause gums to become inflamed, which, over time, can result in gum recession

 - Use of chewing tobacco: Tobacco use of any kind will have significantly detrimental effects on your oral and general health, but chewing tobacco is significantly more harmful in aggravating the lining of your mouth, which can result in gum recession.